 Do Moles and Voles Eat Plants?

 The preferred diet of the mole is a carnivorous one.
 The mole will eat worms, grubs, and adult insects.
 They are not rodents, which, having a vegetarian diet, often attack our garden plants.
 So if a pest is taking bites out of your plants, you can rule out moles.
 But rodents do exploit mole tunnels to get underneath your plants and gnaw at their roots, so moles can play a role in plant damage, even though they do not eat plants.

 The vole, by contrast, is a rodent.
 A vole will gnaw at the base of a tree or shrub, especially in winter.
-Thus the metal guards sold to prevent such vole damage.
+Thus, metal guards are sold to prevent such vole damage.
 A vole may also damage flower bulbs and potatoes in the garden.
 But, mainly, the vole will eat the stems and blades of lawn grass.
-The runways they leave behind in the process make for an unsightly lawn, although voles do not leave behind big mounds of dirt, the way moles do.
+The runways they leave behind in the process make for an unsightly lawn, although voles do not leave behind big mounds of dirt the way moles do.
 Voles can also accidentally damage trees and shrubs by burrowing into their root systems, causing young specimens to experience die-back or to begin to lean.

 Why is it important to know the difference between a mole and a vole?
 Well, here is one reason:

 If you realize that the mole is mainly a meat eater, whereas the vole is mainly a vegetarian, you'll know that they will not necessarily be attracted to the same baits (should you decide to try to catch one of these garden pests).
 A vole may be attracted to peanut butter as bait; a mole most likely will not.